zerob13/vue-markdown-render/README.md

 Notes:
 - When `renderCodeBlocksAsPre: true`, props passed to `CodeBlockNode` such as `codeBlockDarkTheme`, `codeBlockMonacoOptions`, `themes`, `minWidth`, `maxWidth`, etc. will not take effect because `CodeBlockNode` is not used.
-- If you need the full code block feature set (syntax highlighting, folding, copy button, etc.), keep the default `false` and install the optional peers (`mermaid`, `vue-use-monaco`).
+- If you need the full code block feature set (syntax highlighting, folding, copy button, etc.), keep the default `false` and install the optional peers (`mermaid`, `stream-monaco`).

 Example (Vue usage):
 ```vue